seralexeev/xrabbit.dev/README.md

 date: 22-07-2025
 ```

-I'm really frustrated that NVIDIA removed the hardware h264 encoder from Jetson even though they position it as an edge AI device with two CSI ports for cameras.
-With a software codec, CPU load at 1080p@30fps goes up to 40% and power consumption rises a lot.
+I'm really annoyed that NVIDIA removed the hardware h264 encoder from the Jetson even though they market it as an edge AI device with two CSI ports for cameras.
+With a software codec, CPU load at 1080p@30fps reaches up to 40% and power consumption shoots up a lot.

-After studying the topic a bit, I got the impression that Raspberry Pi 5 also lost the hardware encoder because of a chip shortage but rpi4 still has it.
-By the way, I have one and used it in the robot until I rebuilt it on Jetson.
-At the same resolution and frame rate, rpi4 draws a bit more than 5W and CPU load is not more than 5% processing the stream with no lags.
+After looking into the topic a bit, it feels like the Raspberry Pi 5 also lost the hardware encoder because of a chip shortage, but the rpi4 still has it.
+By the way, I have one and used it in the robot until I rebuilt it with a Jetson.
+At the same resolution and frame rate, the rpi4 pulls a bit over 5W and CPU load isn’t more than 5% handling the stream without any hiccups.

-Now I'm thinking that offloading Jetson by moving all the blocks for mechanical control and camera streaming from Jetson to rpi and combining them in a cluster is not such a bad idea.
-It seems that an extra 5W won't make a difference but will free all resources for Huang.
+Now I’m starting to think maybe moving all the mechanics control and camera streaming from the Jetson to the rpi and merging them into a cluster isn’t such a bad idea.
+It seems like the extra 5W won’t matter but will free up all resources for Huang.

-The question comes up how to connect them together since there should be a NATS server running somewhere.
-Ethernet + mini switch or ethernet over usb?
+Now there's the question of how to connect them together since a NATS server needs to run somewhere.
+Ethernet + a mini switch or ethernet over usb?

 ---